top of page

 The application packet requires students to submit a government-issued photo ID (e.g., driver’s license or passport).

 For senior exams, students fill out a Graduate Exam Declaration Form which includes their name and driver’s license (or similar).
-Exams are proctored and you are required to show the proctor a government-issued photo ID.
+Exams are proctored, and you must show the proctor a government-issued photo ID.
+Student Grievance Policy

 Student Grievance Policy

-When student grievances arise, students should first contact the persons directly involved in order to seek a solution.
+When student grievances arise, students should contact the persons directly involved to seek a solution.

-Any grievances should be handled in a professional manner.
+Any grievances should be handled professionally.
 Direct and responsible communication with the faculty and staff is expected.
 If a satisfactory solution cannot be reached, students may then contact the Distance Education Dean.

 If a satisfactory solution is not reached at this level, the student may appeal in writing to the President of HBIU.